minimalparts/nonce2vec/README.md

 CWE has values in [-1, 1], 1 being a word that is maximally informative in the given context.

+## Summary of the results

+On replicating past n2v results:
+- we could not replicate the quality of the background model with previously reported hyperparameters (see MEN score, we get a lower quality model)
+- the reported sum baseline was actually a no-filter-sum-over-list baseline.
+When comparing to that baseline, we found n2v to consistently outperform the baseline on all datasets; however
+- we found the performance of n2v on nonces to be lower (in absolute)
+- we found the performance of n2v on chimeras to be higher (in comparison)
+- we found the contribution of n2v to mostly come from the random filter in the initialization phase, in comparison with the no-filter-sum-over-list baseline.

+Upon proposing a context-word-informativeness filter:
+- we found the additive model based on sum over cwi filtered set of context words to outperform all alternative additive baselines by a significant margin (those baselines included no filter, random, self; both in list and set config)
+- we found n2v as-is to still outperform the strong cwi sum baseline (overall), when initialized on cwi sum.
+We therefore found the exponential decay training model to consistently positively impact results (except on L6)

+Upon proposing an alternative exponential decay-based learning model sorting context words by cwi in descending order:
+- we found mixed results: overall this model beats the additive baseline, but only marginally, and is often outperformed by n2v-asis.

+Upon proposing an exponential cwi learning model:
+- awaiting xp

+Upon testing the robustness of our results against H&B's background model:
+- awaiting xp

+Upong testing the correlation between density and MRR scores:
+- awaiting xp

+The most important contribution of this work is probably the CWI additive baseline which proved very hard to beat.

 ## Experiments

 ### Replication